 If you want to train and complete a marathon, you have to create an aerobic Marathon base, which means that you have to see it as a project where you create a frame and fill it out with the most important elements.
 The aim is how to train for a marathon and successfully Complete it.
 You develop a personal marathon program, and then you can establish a plan to meet this goal.
 We follow logical steps, but the programs can be developed from different basic principles.

-It is crucial for a training program that it is personal developed and adapted.
+It is crucial for a training program that it’s personally developed and adapted.
 Then you can move forward from your current running level and pattern.
-It is not a good idea if you make a training program, where you have to run many km every week and have previous experience with injuries when the kilometre volume increases too much.
+It is not a good idea if you make a training program, where you have to run many km every week and have previous experience with injuries when the kilometer volume increases too much.

 Maybe you just want to complete one marathon and then “retire”, and that is absolutely okay, you can use a program to reach that goal.
-However, if you are a long distance runner who wants long term results and improvements, then you have to train regularly throughout the year and add shape peaks related to the distances, you have chosen to run and when to run them.
+However, if you are a long-distance runner who wants long term results and improvements, then you have to train regularly throughout the year and add shape peaks related to the distances, you have chosen to run and when to run them.

 You will also feel more certainty even excitement, when you have created an overview of the training, where you can see all the way to the goal(s) and what kind of training, you have to perform on the way.

 Let me give an example from my own running career:

-When we start up in January, we have a time frame forward to the season start at the end of April.
+When we start up in January, we have a time frame forward to the season starting at the end of April.
 We call this period “winter training”.
-The period splits up in 4, 6 – 8 weeks phases where each phase builds on the previous one.
+The period splits up into 4 – 8 weeks phases where each phase builds on the previous one.

-Key races/test runs and combination of training types fills out the diagram with details.
-Hereby we get an illustrative and structured overview of the process as we print and hang on the wall by the changing room.
+Key races/test runs and a combination of training types fill out the diagram with details.
+Hereby we get an illustrative and structured overview of the process as we print and hang it on the wall by the changing room.